-In defiance, his former band performed as simply, "Starship", but by this time only Grace Slick remained as an original member, after the incredible changes of the previous few years.
-The new line-up added Denny Baldwin on drums and recorded 'Knee Deep In The Hoopla' in 1985, which became their most successful album.
-Two singles from the album, 'We Built This City' (written by Bernie Taupin) and 'Sara', both reached number 1 in the USA.
+In defiance, his former band performed as simply, Starship, but by this time only Grace Slick remained as an original member, after the incredible changes of the previous few years.
+The new line-up added Denny Baldwin on drums and recorded "Knee Deep In The Hoopla" in 1985, which became their most successful album.
+Two singles from the album, "We Built This City" (written by Bernie Taupin) and "Sara", both reached number one in America.

-Retirement, however has not been very kind to Slick.
+Retirement however was not very kind to Slick.
 In 1993, her house overlooking Mill Valley golf course was gutted by a fire started by sparks from a gate being welded by Marin County workers.
 Lost in the fire was her personal collection of memorabilia and several studio tapes.
-Three firefighters were fired after they were caught stealing items from the scene.
+Three fire fighters were dismissed after they were caught stealing items from the scene.

 In 1994, Grace was arrested at her new home in Tiburon, CA, for threatening police, who were investigating a report of gunfire.
-She was released on $7,000 bail and, after agreeing to a plea bargin, entered a detoxification programme to control a recurrance of her alcohol problem.
-Apparently, she had begun drinking again (after several years "dry") following the fire at her last home, and had decided on a bit of indoor target practice.
+She was released on $7,000 bail and, after agreeing to a plea bargain, entered a detoxification program to control a recurrence of her alcohol problem.
+Apparently, she had begun drinking again (after several years dry) following the fire at her last home, and had decided on a bit of indoor target practice.

-The same year brought further tradgedy when Papa John Creach died from pneumonia after suffering a heart attack during the Los Angeles Earthquake.
+The same year brought further tragedy when Papa John Creach died from pneumonia after suffering a heart attack during the Los Angeles Earthquake.

-After "Starship" had run it's course in the early 90s, Kantner revived the 'Jefferson' Starship name and he hooked up with ex-companion Jack Casady, ex-Tubes drummer Prairie Prince, and alternating vocalists Signe Anderson (from the very first Airplane) and Darby Gould.
+After Starship had run it's course in the early '90s, Kantner revived the Jefferson Starship name and hooked up with ex-companion Jack Casady, former Tubes drummer Prairie Prince, and alternating vocalists Signe Anderson (from the very first Airplane) and Darby Gould.
 Later on in 1992, Marty Balin rejoined.

 The band began touring extensively and in 1995, Jefferson Starship released the live album, "Deep Space / Virgin Sky", a tribute album to Papa John.
-Since spring 1995, Diana Mangano took Anderson's place as the female vocalist of the group, and in May 1996, ex-Dixie Dregs keyboardist T Lavitz signed on.
+Since the Spring of 1995, Diana Mangano took Anderson's place as the female vocalist of the group, and in May 1996, ex-Dixie Dregs keyboardist T. Lavitz signed on.